 In January 2015, KLK made some progress by announcing it would employ the industry standard for High Carbon Stock forests.
 But the policy was widely criticized for not addressing the company’s suppliers, trading partners, or joint ventures, and for not committing to using the standard High Carbon Stock approach.
 KLK has since committed to the standard High Carbon Stock methodology, but its policy still does not bind KLK’s suppliers and partners to any No Deforestation practices, making it significantly weaker than other companies.
 In 2014, an executive at PT ADEI Plantation, a subsidiary 92 percent owned by KLK, was jailed for burning forests.

 KLK is a member of the Roundtable on Sustainable Palm Oil.
-Batu Kawan Bhd, which is also a palm oil producer and is not an RSPO member, is the top shareholder in KLK.
-Vanguard, First State Investments, and Robeco are shareholders.
+Batu Kawan Bhd, also a palm oil producer but not an RSPO member, is the top shareholder in KLK, owning 47 percent.